Nottingham FC Owner Marinakis on Sky Sports: PL Ambitions, Promises and Olympiacos FC | in.gr

 “Big mistakes.
 A lot of times you can make a mistake.
 But when you have all the time you need to watch from all angles in a comfortable chair and you can spend one minute, two minutes, three minutes, four minutes, even five minutes to watch it and watch it again, it’s very difficult to accept a human mistake.”

-At the end of the game, the Forest owner went pitch-side to voice his anger.

-“This is the FAs, it’s the Premier League, it’s UEFA, it’s FIFA.
-They have a duty to all of us to rectify all this.
-Someone should be strong enough to be loud about it in order to prevent similar occasions and also to prevent other teams, not only your team, not to face similar situations.
+Marinakis never forgets where he started, where he lives, what air he breathes.

+“What I wanted to see is that this city can become more prosperous and also to build the facilities for the children of Piraeus, you know, for the Piraeus people to upgrade their standard of living.”

-As well as accumulating big football clubs, Marinakis is committed to a multi-sport empire.
-In Greece, he supports 17 other sports.
-And in England, as well as setting up the Nottingham Forest netball team, he’s made the women’s football team full-time professionals, even though they’re currently operating in the third tier.
-But Olympiacos is where it all started for Marinakis and he’s desperate to replicate the European trophy success he’s masterminded here, back in the UK, with Nottingham Forest.
+Olympiacos is magical somehow, he continues.
+Olympiacos is where it all started for Marinakis and–the English channel highlights–he’s desperate to replicate the European trophy success he’s masterminded here back in the UK, with Nottingham Forest,.

 “The thing is that when you’re in England, when you are in this stadium, there is something magic.
 You feel the power, you are inspired, and it’s your castle.
 And you are obliged to win in here.
-And we had some great victories against great teams, and that’s because of the atmosphere from our supporters.”
+And we had some great victories against great teams, and that’s because of the atmosphere from our supporters,” Marinakis states from inside Karaiskakis Stadium, Olympicos’ home ground.

+The aura of triumph enchants ears and eyes and the soul rejoices.

 And you get that at the City Ground too, don’t you?